-Microsoft’s Windows 10 is one of cyber hackers favorite OS to imitate.
-With the large amount of users, the chance of someone falling for one of their scams is quite high.
-Many of the viruses look legit, as hackers tend to use the brand logos.
+Microsoft’s Windows 10 is one of cyber hackers’ favorite OS to imitate.
+With a large number of users, the chance of someone falling for one of their scams is quite high.
+Many of the viruses look legit, as hackers tend to use brand logos.

 Recently, some Windows 10 users have received pop-ups on their computers.
 These raise warnings, stating that their Windows 10 license is expiring and that they should address the issue by calling a toll-free number.

 What should you do?

 First off, Windows 10 licenses that are normally pre-loaded onto the computer itself, never expire.
 Second, Windows wouldn’t share a toll-free number for you to call to buy a new license.
 Third, check the spelling.
 Always check the spelling.
 The majority of scams or viruses include a variety of spelling errors.